The Complete Guide To Payroll Records & How Long To Keep Them

-Also crucial to hold onto are your employee wages.
+It’s also crucial to hold onto your employee wages.
 Paystubs are critical because they prove to the DOL that you’ve paid your employees on time every quarter.
 You’ll keep your wage records for four years, including adjustments you’ve made to wages within that time frame.

-Forms for your employees’ taxes have longer than usual required holding times.
 The IRS is clear that you should keep info such as W2s and W4s for four years.
-On top of employment tax requirements at the federal level, you should check with your state’s requirements to see what additional tax information you need to keep.
+On top of employment tax requirements at the federal level, you should check your state’s requirements to see what additional tax information you need to keep.

 The DOL is a bit more lenient with your other payroll records.
 Forms like employee I-9s, timesheets, and offer letters need to be kept for only three years.
 If you still feel unsure, check with either a federal or state-level authority to confirm what the time frames are for your payroll record submissions.

 Businesses have the option to store payroll records electronically or on paper.

 Electronic record-keeping software centralizes massive amounts of information and protects this data by controlling who has access to it, and when.